A subpoena may be required if you need to:

 - you need to give the person or organisation conduct money

 - you need to fill in and provide to the ACAT an affidavit of service [DOC 32KB].

 A subpoena recipient (or addressee) is the individual or company who is required to comply with a subpoena.

 If you are a subpoena recipient, you need to read the subpoena carefully so you know what you are required to do.
 Depending on the type of subpoena you have received, you will need to:

 - produce to ACAT the required documents or things (the subpoena will tell you the time and date you need to do this by)

 - attend ACAT to give evidence at the hearing (the subpoena will tell you the time and date that you are required to attend ACAT to give evidence)

 - produce documents or things and give evidence (the subpoena will tell you the time and date to produce documents or things and give evidence).

-When you provide documents or things to ACAT, make sure you fill out and give to ACAT the 'declaration of subpoena recipient'.
-You will find this attached to the back of the subpoena.
+When you provide documents or things to ACAT, fill out and give to ACAT the 'declaration of subpoena recipient'.
+You will find this declaration attached to the back of the subpoena.
 The documents should also be provided to ACAT in a clearly labelled envelope or box.

 If you do not have the requested documents or things, please advise ACAT and the person who gave you the subpoena.